spex-xray/spex-help/source/exercises/ex6.rst

 Relativistic lines
 ==================

-The file ``agnrel.spo`` contains a spectrum of an AGN at 1 Mpc distance.
+The file :download:`agnrel.spo </_static/exercises/agnrel.spo>` contains
-The response matrix to be used is ``rgs.res``.
+a spectrum of an AGN at 1 Mpc distance.
+The response matrix to be used is :download:`corona.res </_static/exercises/corona.res>`.
 The two features that are visible in the spectrum are the O VIII L\ :math:`\alpha` (:math:`\lambda=18.969` Å)and N VII L\ :math:`\alpha` (:math:`\lambda=24.781` Å) lines.
 Because the emission from the disk is